What forecasters are saying about the nor'easter

 Stay up to date on all the latest news from Boston.com

-Forecasters are warning Bay Staters that the nor’easter that arrived Monday afternoon and evening is expected to bring significant snowfall to most parts of the state.
+Heavy, wet snow, rain, and high winds from a powerful late-season winter storm will impact Massachusetts through Wednesday, prompting forecasters to warn about potential power outages and difficult travel conditions.

-The National Weather Service issued a Winter Storm Advisory for all of Massachusetts and a High Wind Warning for coastal areas of the state for 24 hours beginning 8 a.m.
+The National Weather Service has issued a Winter Storm Advisory for most of Massachusetts and a High Wind Warning for coastal areas of the state for 24 hours beginning at 8 a.m.
 Tuesday.
 It also issued a Coastal Flooding Advisory from 3 to 8 a.m.
 Wednesday.

-“This storm could be a fairly high impact storm for pretty much the entire state between the heavy, wet snow and the gusts of 55 to 60+ mph right along the coast,” NWS Boston Meteorologist Alan Dunham said Sunday night.
+“A rapidly intensifying coastal storm will bring a very serious/major winter storm with power outages to the high terrain…while rain changes to wet snow in the lower elevations,” service forecasters said Tuesday.
+“While amounts are much more uncertain in the lower elevations…downed tree limbs and power outages are also possible.”

-Despite the fact that the storm is expected to last nearly two days, it’s still one system, Dunham said.
+The Worcester Hills and Berkshires saw rain change to heavy, wet snow overnight, with some locations already reporting more than a foot of accumulation.
+The changeover from rain to snow will happen Tuesday across the rest of the state.

 Stay up to date on all the latest news from Boston.com